 • Routine exercise is recommended but note that cardio late in the day or evening can cause a spike in Cortisol when it should be declining.
 A spike will make it more difficult to fall asleep.

-• Skip that cup of Joe late in the day!
+• Skip that cup of Joe late in the day as this is also a way on how to start a healthy lifestyle!
 Everyone metabolizes caffeine differently, but on average it can stay elevated in your blood for 6- 8 hours.
 Sorry to say, but that 4pm help-get-me-through-the afternoon latte may be contributing to your insomnia.

 • Eating a late dinner can also affect your sleep.
 Our digestion starts to slow in the evening.
 The later we eat the more difficult to digest our meal leading to symptoms of fullness and reflux.